 I sometimes enjoy a line of iced teas from a Japanese company called Ito En.
 On their bottles, they offer a nice little haiku.
-The bottle I have now says: ten heron heads blow as pampas grass in the morning fog.
+Haiku is a Japanese form of provocative poetry that provides a sense of sudden enlightenment simply, intensely and directly.
+The bottle I now hold says: ten heron heads blow as pampas grass in the morning fog.
 Lovely, even though it doesn’t stick to the 5–7–5 traditional haiku structure.
-Perhaps that’s because the tea is distributed in Brooklyn–who knows.
-Anyway, I am thinking that we should develop haikus with various themes to promote nutritional messages with greater nuance.
+Maybe because the tea is distributed in Brooklyn or because it is a form that is flexible.
+Gazing at this bottle, I am inspired to suggest that we should develop Haikus with various themes to promote nutritional messages with greater nuance.
 Or, perhaps it would be more American to create some jingles.
-This could give employ to many creative artists, and I am sure their output would be funnier or more beautiful than anything produced by our governmental agencies.
+This could employ many creative artists, and I am sure their output would be funnier or more beautiful than anything produced by our governmental agencies.
 Michael Pollan’s missive, Eat Food, Not Too Much, Mostly Plants, could be turned into a catchy dance number.

 Just as I was about to declare the week a washout, one other thing happened.
-On Friday, I was at one of the three schools where I work.
+On Friday, I was at one of the three schools where I work with the School-Based Health Program.
 It was my last visit before summer vacation.
 I prepared a little healthy snack for the kids I had met with during the year and called them down individually to say good-bye.
 The message I try to instill in these young children is that they each have an amazing and wonderful body.
-They are all smart enough to choose to care for their body in various ways and can make many decisions for themselves about what and how they choose to eat.
+They are all smart enough to choose to care for their bodies in various ways and can make many decisions for themselves about what and how they choose to eat.

 In this closing session, I asked these adorable nine to thirteen-year-olds, what have they been paying attention to based on things we had previously talked about.
-Without explanation, they each understood this vague question and all had at least a small answer.
+Without much explanation, they each understood this vague question and all had at least a small answer.
 Some had big impressive answers.
 My dimming faith was ignited once again.
 So, maybe this is the relevant dietary inquiry–What are we paying attention to?
-There is a lot to choose from in this crazy nutty nutrition world.
+There is a lot to choose from in this crazy, nutty, nutrition world.

-Please allow yourself a creative moment to pen your own dietary haiku or jingle and send it along.
+Please allow yourself a creative moment to pen your own dietary haiku, jingle or other poetic expression and send it along in a comment.
 Let’s see what emerges.

 In health, Elyn